fishR-Core-Team/RFishBC/README.md

 ## RFishBC <img src="man/figures/logo.png" align="right" height="200" hspace="15" />

-The **RFishBC** package helps fisheries scientists collect growth data from calcified structures and back-calculate estimated lengths at previous ages.
+The **RFishBC** package helps fisheries scientists collect measurements from calcified structures and back-calculate estimated lengths at previous ages.
 The package is intended to replace much of the functionality provided by the now out-date fishBC software.

 ### Use